- Effective: 2/10/1970

 - Board Directive

 It is the directive of the Board to allow employees who qualify for benefits to receive released time with pay for bereavement in the case of the death of a member of the immediate family.
-The Board delegates the responsibility for implementing policy regarding bereavement leave for classified employees.
+The Board delegates the responsibility for implementing policy regarding bereavement leave for education support professionals.